WHAT IS THE PROPER SKINCARE ROUTINE

 Acne Spot Treatment

 If you have acne-prone skin, you may want to include a spot treatment in your skincare routine.
 Spot treatments are designed to target individual pimples and can help to reduce inflammation and prevent future breakouts.

 Use daily.
 Morning & Evening

-Moisturizers and creams provide slower absorption for a sustained moisture boost.
-They also lock in all the hydration and treatments that you’ve already put on your skin.
-They can come in light, gel formulas for oily and combination skin and heavier, richer formulas to nourish dry skin.
+Moisturizing is an essential step in any skincare routine, as it helps to hydrate and protect the skin.
+Moisturizers and creams are designed to provide a sustained boost of hydration to the skin.
+They work by locking in the hydration and treatments that you have already applied to your skin.
+They come in different forms, such as lightweight gel formulas for oily and combination skin, and heavier, richer formulas to nourish dry skin.

 Use daily.
 Morning only

 The last step in your daily skincare routine should always be protecting your skin from the sun.
 Sun exposure is responsible for 80% of all signs of aging, including dark spots and wrinkles, and it is important to use a sunscreen with an SPF of at least 30 every day to protect your skin from harmful ultraviolet rays.
 A higher SPF of 55 can offer even better protection, shielding your skin from 98% of UV rays.
 There are various types of sunscreens available, including those formulated for specific skin types, so you can select the best option for your individual needs.